Eric Lucero: Early life

 Lucero attended Metropolitan State University, graduating with a B.A.S. and again with a B.S.
 He later attended the University of Minnesota, graduating with a M.B.A.

 Minnesota House of Representatives

 Lucero was first elected to the Minnesota House of Representatives in 2014.

-Lucero spoke at a “Storm the Capitol” rally in St. Paul on January 6, 2021 whose attendees cheered the actual storming of the United States Capitol as it was unfolding at the same time.
+Lucero spoke at a “Storm the Capitol” rally in St. Paul on January 6, 2021, whose attendees cheered the actual storming of the United States Capitol as it was unfolding in real-time.

+Minnesota Senate

+Lucero was elected to the Minnesota Senate in 2022.

+On March 17, 2025, he was one of the five Republican authors of a bill, SF2589, that would designate "Trump Derangement Syndrome" as an officially recognized mental illness in Minnesota.

+Promotion of conspiracy theory

+In 2024, Lucero was the chief author of proposed Minnesota legislation inspired by the chemtrails conspiracy theory, on the basis of conspiratorial pseudoscience, with references to made-up phenomena like “xenobiotic electromagnetism and fields.”

 Personal life

-Lucero is married to his wife, Erum.
+Lucero is married to Erum Lucero.
 They reside in Dayton, Minnesota.